cnruby/gradle_kotlin/README.md

 <h1>Unit 213: Hello Spring DataSource!</h1>

 - How to Understand The Database h2 with Spring DataSource
-- Use Spring DataSource to Tables and Records
+- Use Spring DataSource to Create Tables and Records
 - Table `BOOK` and all records will be deleted after every spring boot start

 ---